Stephanie Tam

 About Stephanie

-Stephanie Tam has over seven years of audio experience and has worked for various podcast/radio shows and studios, including Freakonomics Radio, Radiolab, and WNYC Studios/New York Public Radio.
+Stephanie Tam has over a decade of audio experience and has worked for various podcast/radio shows and studios, including Freakonomics Radio, Radiolab, WNYC Studios/New York Public Radio, and BBC World Service.
+On staff at Freakonomics, she produced over twenty episodes including five of the show's highest performers, "5 Psychology Terms You're Probably Misusing," "There's a War on Sugar: Is it Justified?" and the three-part Bad Medicine Series.
 As a consultant and editor, she's developed production strategy, editorial structure, and pilot episode/templates for new podcast series for First Look Media, Theos Think Tank, the Centre for Effective Altruism, and NYT-bestselling author James Clear.

 As a producer, researcher and writer, she’s known for her ability to swiftly metabolize a wide range of interdisciplinary material and to craft compelling narratives around complex issues.
 Special research and reporting interests include psychology, immigration, behavioral economics, postcolonial politics, sociolinguistics, and medical history — but her omnivorous curiosity means those interests expand to just about anything, from the science of trees, the calculated risk of playing football, and the economics of altruism, to the quirky history of invented languages.
 She has been interviewed about her reporting on language politics for KERA’s Think (on NPR).

-Her writing has been published in various outlets, including The Believer, The Behavioral Scientist, and Slate, and she's been shortlisted for the Fitzcarraldo Editions/Mahler & LeWitt Studios Essay Prize.
-Her literary agent is Clare Alexander.
+Her writing has been published in various outlets, including The Believer, The Behavioral Scientist, and Slate, and she's been shortlisted for the Fitzcarraldo Editions/Mahler & LeWitt Studios Essay Prize, longlisted for the Royal Society of Literature's V.S.
+Pritchett Short Story Prize, and nominated for the Pushcart Prize.

 Stephanie's Portfolio